42BV/rest-convention/05-pagination-querying.md

 Because of the possible performance implications the default should be to use pagination _everywhere_ when returning a list of elements.

 This is especially true when the a user has the opportunity to add elements to this resource that can also be requested in the list operation.
-If the user is unlimited in the number of elements that can be added to the resource it means that it could be potentially hundreds of thousands of records.
+If the user is unlimited in the number of elements that can be added to the resource it means that it could be potentially millions of records.
 If pagination is not used all these records have to be loaded into memory when the list of elements is requested.

 Even though this may conceptually not make any sense in your specific use case and a '_user would never, ever do that_' it _does_ give people with malicious